cvgaviao/c8tech-releng-maven/README.md

   This is needed to prevent git to have to much conflicts due to format conflicts.

  * Open the Preferences/Java/Code Style/Formatter dialog and import the file c8tech-eclipse-ide-formatters.xml.

+ Also you can add templates that uses resources from our plugins and frameworks

+ * Open the Preferences/Java/Editor/Templates Formatter dialog and import the file c8tech-eclipse-ide-templates.xml.